damies13/rfswarm/Doc/Preparing_for_perf.md

 Would not have a timing measured by default because this keyword belongs to the builtin which is one of the default [excludeed libraries](./rfswarm_agent_py.md#exclude-libraries)

 #### Example Keyword
-Would not have a timing measured by default, this will be reported in the GUI/Server as "TC01 My Example Keyword" along with the time taken to perform the step No Operation
+Would have a timing measured by default, this will be reported in the GUI/Server as "TC01 My Example Keyword" along with the time taken to perform the step No Operation

 #### Quiet Keyword
 Would not have a timing measured, because it has no [Documentation], however it will still get executed wherever it is called.